How-To Guide May 22, 2026 · 4 min read

 Getting your Google Business Profile suspended is one of the most stressful things that can happen to a local business.
 Your visibility vanishes overnight.
 Customers searching for you find your competitors instead.
 And Google gives you almost no information about what went wrong or how to fix it.

-This guide covers exactly how to submit a reinstatement appeal that actually works — based on our experience recovering 8,000+ suspended GBP listings for businesses across the USA and UK.
+This guide covers exactly how to submit a reinstatement appeal that actually works — based on our experience recovering 500+ suspended GBP listings for businesses across the USA, UK and Canada.

 Before You Appeal: The Preparation Phase